w-udhav/crud/README.md

 1. Clone the repository.
 2. Install the required dependencies using `npm install`.
-3. Set up the database connection in the configuration file.
+3. Create a data/data.json file from the root directory.
 4. Run the application using `npm start`.

 ## Usage